open-policy-agent/gatekeeper/README.md

 ### Enable Delete Operations
-Delete operations needs to be enable by adding "DELETE" to the list of operations that call the webhook in the manifest that deploys gatekeeper: [here](https://github.com/open-policy-agent/gatekeeper/blob/master/deploy/gatekeeper.yaml#L596)
+Delete operations needs to be enable by adding "DELETE" to the list of operations that call the validation.gatekeeper.sh webhook in the manifest that deploys gatekeeper: [here](https://github.com/open-policy-agent/gatekeeper/blob/master/deploy/gatekeeper.yaml#L596)

+Note: For admission webhooks registered for DELETE operations, use Kubernetes v1.15.0+

  So you have
  ```YAML
     operations: